Sun-lab/HLA-aware-prediction-using-TCRs/README.md

 # Requirements
 There is no specific hardware requirements to excute all the scripts, Python scripts were developed under Python 3.10.12.
 For Python package versions please see requirements.txt.

+# Directory Introduction

 ## Codes
 The directory contains all the source code files to obtain the computational results.

+### Codes/code_for_data/
+This directoy contains the source code file to pre-process the data files.
+Ensure all files are executed here before proceeding.

 ### Codes/Combined_HLA_model
 This directoy contains the source code file to train and make predictions for the Combined Model in the paper.